 I truly love this school and love coming here everyday.
 It gives me a chance to be challenged which is something that has not always been done for me in Columbus City Schools.
 The teachers at CAHS really care about their students and are always willing to go the extra mile to make sure their students succeed in their classes such as staying after school and replying to students texts and emails in a timely fashion.
 As much as I love CAHS i would not recommend it to students who are not prepared to work hard for their grades.
 CAHS is not a place to simply 'get by' you must work hard.
 The teachers are always there to help you but you must be willing to utilize them; they won't come to you you must come to them.
 CAHS is a place for students who want to make it to the best colleges and be prepared for the curriculum that those colleges have waiting for them.
 As hard as CAHS is I would not choose any other high school to go to.
 No other high school in the CCS district can compare.

 Columbus Alternative High School is a public high school in Columbus.
 The principal of Columbus Alternative High School is Sharee N. Wells and can be contacted at firstname.lastname@example.org.
-685 children attend Columbus Alternative High School and are mostly Black, non-Hispanic; Hispanic; and Asian.
+685 students attend Columbus Alternative High School and are mostly Black, non-Hispanic; Hispanic; and Asian.
 99% of the 685 students here are classified as "economically disadvantaged", and 55% have subsidized lunches.
 The student to teacher ratio at Columbus Alternative High School is 18:1.
 Linden-McKinley Stem School on Arcadia is one of the nearest high schools.

 - Ceramics sculpture